SandyRodger/LS170-171/assessment/study_guide_questions.md

 7. What is the client-server model of web interactions and the role of HTTP protocol as a protocol within that model?

 - Most data transfer on the internet happens between two hosts where one host is requesting something and the other is responding to that request.
 This is called the client-server model.
-HTTP is a set of rules for how messages between points on the internet should be formatted so that each side knows how to parse the Protocol Data Unit.
+HTTP is a set of rules for how messages between points on the internet should be formatted so that each side knows how to parse the information is receives.

 9. Explain the TCP and UDP protocols, their similarities and differences